 For BSc Occupational Therapy and BSc Physiotherapy we are able to offer places to students who are not eligible for a NHS funded place.
 If you are not eligible for NHS funding you will be required to pay the overseas fees rate for the course.

-Please note that the self-declaration form is not your actual CRB application / CRB check but is just a part of our procedures: we will contact you approximately 4 months prior to course start with instructions for starting your CRB application.
+Please note that the self-declaration form is not your actual DBS application/DBS check but is a part of our procedures: we will contact you approximately four months prior to course start with instructions for starting your DBS application.

-There will be a fee for the CRB application, which you pay online at the time of submitting your CRB application.
-This will be in the region of £52 but is subject to increase for 2013 entry.
+There will be a fee for the DBS application, which you pay online at the time of submitting your DBS application.
+This will be in the region of £52 but is subject to increase for 2014 entry.

-If you are on an NHS course (BSc/MSc Occupational Therapy, BSc Physiotherapy, BSc Diagnostic Radiography, BSc Nursing, BSc Midwifery) and you are a Home/EU student you must complete a CRB check but the cost will be covered by the NHS.
-If you are an overseas student on an NHS course you will be required to pay for the CRB check.
+If you are on an NHS-funded course (BSc/MSc Occupational Therapy, BSc Physiotherapy, BSc Diagnostic Radiography, BSc Nursing, BSc Midwifery) and you are a Home/EU student the cost will be covered by the NHS.
+If you are an overseas student on an NHS course or transferring from another institution you will be required to pay for the DBS check.